JuanIrache/gopro-telemetry/readme.md

   - Option to disable/enable new GPS9 features?
   - Pick in presets
   - Potentially loop through samples in processGPS approveStream to find usable samples instead of discarding entire STRM
   - Review performance against old code, keeping both GPS5 and GPS9 for timing could slow things down on cameras that have both?
-Maybe store preferred timing stream initially and then only keep that one for parseKLV etc? (not sure if possible in the order we read things)
+Maybe store preferred timing stream initially, per source with (bestGPSsource) and then only keep that one for parseKLV etc? (not sure if possible in the order we read things)
   - Add sample and tests
   - Review pending todos/GPS9 comments
   - Update docs